-This course is designed for students who have successfully completed the standards for Algebra I and Geometry.
-Through the investigation of mathematical models and interpretation/analysis of data from real life situations, students will strengthen conceptual understandings in mathematics and further develop connections between algebra and statistics.
+This course teaches mathematical models and interpretation/analysis of data from real life situations, students will strengthen conceptual understandings in mathematics and further develop connections between algebra and statistics.
 Students will study functions, systems of inequalities, probability, and analysis of data.
 Data will be generated by practical applications, arising from science, business, and finance.
 Students will solve problems that require formulation of linear, quadratic, exponential or logarithmic equations.

-Students should expect both rigor and challenge in the course.
+Pre-Calculus

+Course No. H2044DY

+Elective: DE: NCAA

-Pre-Calculus Course No. H2044ES Elective: NCAA Prerequisite: Algebra I, Geometry and Algebra II Semester 1 credit l
+Prerequisite: Algebra II

+i creait

 This course teaches students trigonometry and exponential and logarithmic functions.
 Other topics will include algebraic and transcendental functions, parametric and polar equations, sequences and series, vectors and further application of probability, statistics and matrix algebra.
-Students will be introduced to limits and their applications.
+Students will be introduced to mathematical limits and their applications.